dcdc-io/node-gp/README.md

 # node-gp

 A get the job done node.js library for interacting with GlobalPlatform devices.
-You can use node-gp to manage a GlobalPlatform device on any major desktop OS without any external dependencies.
+You can use node-gp to manage a GlobalPlatform device on any major desktop OS without complicated external dependencies.

 ## Background